laraditz/my-invois/README.md

 ### Advanced Usage with Query String, Payload and Params

 The service provides a flexible methods to be able to set parameters on the fly before the HTTP request is made.
-You can set the `payload` (body), `queryString` and `params` (URL path) after calling the service method.
+You can set using the chaining methods `payload` (body), `queryString` and `params` (URL path) after calling the service method.

 ```php
 use Laraditz\MyInvois\Facades\MyInvois;